‘I am rooting hard for you’: Why a 24-year-old letter between presidents went viral

 “It really struck me,” Gul said.
 “I couldn’t shake off the sadness and disappointment of this election, and I saw in this letter a man who was graceful in defeat.”

-Gul, who attended the Massachusetts Institute of Technology and lived in New York for 11 years, decided to share the letter on Twitter.
+Gul, who attended the Massachusetts Institute of Technology and lived in the U.S. for 11 years, decided to share the letter on Twitter.
 She said even living in Pakistan, U.S. politics are important to her, particularly with the first female nominee of a major party.
 The post was retweeted about 8,000 times as of Thursday morning.

 “It was such a beautiful letter, and it’s what I want politics to get back to,” Gul said.
 “A lot of people told me it brought tears to their eyes.”